Archi711/Presentation/README.md

 # Presentation

-Webpage which main aim is to show my skills.
+Webpage which main aim is to show my skills...
+One week work.
+Sadly - I'm not really familiar with git. yet.

 ## Technologies used

 - react

 - SASS

+- webpack